Xceptance/xlt-documentation/content/en/xtc/loadtesting/180-reports.md

 If your [role within the load test project](../../050-projects/#user-roles-within-a-project) is at least that of a **reviewer**, you may view all information about a load test, including every report that was created for any test run.
 If you are a **project administrator**, you can add XTC users as reviewers to the project if you want them to have access to all reports.

 To share reports with people outside XTC, you can create a **Sharing Link** for each report.
-By clicking _Share_ in the context menu of the report to be shared in the reports tab, a prompt will open and you may select whether to use the [default sharing settings](../120-load-project-configuration/#default-sharing-settings) or define an expiration time specifically for this report.
+By clicking _Share_ in the context menu of the report to be shared in the reports tab, a prompt will open and you may select whether to use the [default sharing settings](../120-load-project-configuration/#default-sharing-settings) or define an expiration time specifically for this report link.

 {{< image src="xtc/loadtest_sharingLink_share.png" >}}
 Creating a public sharing link